-When you kill a monster, you get one level per monster, unless the monster card says something else, and you get all its Treasure!
+When you kill a monster, you get one level per monster, unless the Monster card says something else . . . and you get its Treasure!
 Each monster has a Treasure number on the bottom of its card.
-Draw that many Treasures, modified by any monster enhancers played on it.
+Draw that many Treasures, modified by any Monster Enhancers played on it.
 Draw face-down if you killed the monster alone.
-Draw face-up, so the whole party can see what you got, if someone helped you, even if they aren't taking any Treasures.
-(Sucker.)
+Draw face-up, so the whole party can see what you got, if someone helped you.